-Indicator Title 21.
-Number of service delivery monitoring assessments Indicator Title Definition 21.
-Number of service delivery monitoring assessments As part of the co-ordination role of the OTP, there is a need for an inclusive & integrated effort with respect to monitoring the provision of service delivery including issues that are raised during visits to communities and any areas where service delivery is rendered to citizens.
+Indicator Title 17.
+Number of Minimum Information Security Standards (MISS) monitoring coordination reports Definition Minimum Information Security Services (MISS - name of report) monitoring coordination reports completed to monitor and coordinate security services in the province by departments as part of the role of OTP Security Services.
+Source of data Minimum Information Security Standards summary report from departments Method of calculation Simple count of reports biannually Means of verification Report submitted by OTP security services unit to Deputy Director General summarising departments progress on the implementation of security measures.
+Assumptions Compliance by Departments - in terms of timeous submission of reports and availability of security managers within departments Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where N/A N/A applicable) Calculation type Cumulative year end Reporting cycle Bi-annual Desired performance Biannual minimum physical security standards monitoring reports submitted.
+Indicator responsibility Director: Physical Security Indicator Title 18.
+Number of service delivery monitoring assessments Definition As part of the co-ordination role of the OTP, there is a need for an inclusive & integrated effort with respect to monitoring the provision of service delivery including issues that are raised during visits to communities and any areas where service delivery is rendered to citizens.
 This type of monitoring is done is various forms including the following: -Service delivery complaints received, and resolution of complaints are demand driven.
 Some interventions take longer than others, depending on the nature of the complaint (Birth certificates documents v Housing, e.g.).
 OTP is a conduit for service delivery complaints through different media (hotlines, walk-ins, letters, etc.) and coordinates referrals and interventions by departments.
 Progress reports on the receipt and resolution of complaints is the most practical means of monitoring intervention progress and effectivenessMonitoring reports on the implementation of the Service Delivery Improvement Plans (SDIP) by departments.
-Service Delivery Improvement Plans (SDIPs) seeks to bring continuous quality service delivery improvement through a department or sector departments or cluster departments and they are a legislated requirement in terms of the White Paper for Transforming Public Service Delivery (1997) as well as the Public Service Regulations (2016).
+Service Delivery Improvement Plans (SDIP) by departments.
+Service Delivery Improvement Plans (SDIP) by departments and they are a legislated requirement in terms of the White Paper for Transforming Public Service Delivery (1997) as well as the Public Service Regulations (2016).
 They are drafted in response to an area within the organisation that requires enhancement with respect to service delivery.
-Departments plans outline the corrective actions that will be taken over a period of time and the progress against these are monitored by the OTP. -Monitoring visits on the identified projects being implemented within KZN, including frontline service delivery sites.
+Departments plans outline the corrective actions that will be taken over a period of time and the progress against these are monitored by the OTPMonitoring visits on the identified projects being implemented within KZN, including frontline service delivery sites.
 The Siyahlola programme visits sites (private or government) unannounced so that the reality of the type of services that citizens receive is understood.
-The programme is coupled with the Frontline Service Delivery programme which conducts announced visits to service delivery sites and provides a mechanism for monitoring and improvement of service delivery. -Monitoring reports on the Premier's Izimbizo held in districts.
-These can be held in conjunction with OSS Cabinet days or as required by the Premier.
-When held with OSS Cabinet days, the Premier will conduct the Izimbizo with the MEC Champion for that District.
-The Izimbizo are held as a form of engagement with the community as well as to provide feedback to that community on the work being done within the district or the area and progress from previous visits made.
-Source of data Progress reports on SDIP from departments, Complaints register and intervention reports, any tools (electronic or otherwise) utilised during on site service delivery monitoring visit, Izimbizo visit invitation, notes from the proceedings and discussions held between the community and the Premier.
+The programme is coupled with the Frontline Service Delivery programme which conducts announced visits to service deliveryMonitoring reports on the Premie's Izimbizo held in districts.
+These can be held in conjunction wit reports, any tools (electronic or otherwise) utilised during on site service delivery monitoring visit, Izimbizo visit invitation, notes from the proceedings and discussions held between the community and the Premier.
 Method of calculation Simple count Means of verification Quarterly monitoring assessment reports which can include the following and may not necessarily include all outlined issues.
 Report submitted to Chief Director: Integrity Management for onward submission to DDG: Institutional Development and Integrity Management.
 Complaints Management: Quarterly reports supported by the complaints register and interventions.
 Reports to include complaints received, referral to department / municipality, progress on resolution of complaint, challenges experienced, intervention required, recommendations and & progress from previous recommendations made.
-Retrospective reporting (quarter starts a month before the beginning of the quarter and ends a month before the end of the quarter.
-SDIP: Bi-annual (Q 2 & 4) progress reports on implementation of SDIPs as received from departments assessed and consolidated assessment report submitted.
-Report to include challenges, required interventions, progress, recommendations & progress from previous recommendations made.
-Siyahlola: Quarterly reports submitted to the Chief Director: Integrity Management for onward submission to DDG: Institutional Development and Integrity Management.
-Report to outline the Siyahlola and Frontline Service Delivery site visits undertaken, findings during visits, challenges, required interventions, progress, recommendations & progress from previous recommendations made.
-Reporting is retrospective - the quarterly report is based on the previous quarters.
-Premier's lzimbizo held: (demand driven - report to indicate if none where held.
-But report can include progress made on previous service delivery issues raised during previous lzimbizo held.)
-Assumptions Disaggregation of Compliance by departments and municipalities in terms of timeous submission of intervention reports.
-Tools available for completion of assessments of service delivery sites N/A Beneficiaries (where applicable) Spatial Transformation (where applicable) Province wide Calculation type Cumulative year end Reporting cycle Quarterly Desired performance Indicator Monthly reports provided.
-Chief Director: Integrity Management responsibility
+Report to reflect information for two (2) months current information and one (1) from the previous quarter.